cryptosan/Flask-Register/README.md

 ...
 ```

-Get a piece of state that can show a Link in templates
+#### 4.Get a piece of state that can show a Link in template.
+This is an option, if doesn't use `register_form`,
+Register link will show all time, but clients can't use
+the view.
 ``` html
 <nav>
 	<a href="{{ url_for('index') }}">Home</a>